Funded early education

 Check if your child is eligible

-To check your eligibility for the 30 hours funded childcare, visit the HMRC Childcare Choices website.
+To check your eligibility for the 15 or 30 hours funded childcare, visit the HMRC Childcare Choices website.
 If eligible, you will get a code to give to your childcare provider.
-Eligibility is re-checked every 3 months, and you will receive automatic reminders to do this.
+Eligibility is re-checked every three months, and you will receive automatic reminders to do this.

-In some circumstances, 2 year old children may also be eligible for funded childcare.
-For more information, please visit the step by step guide on the GOV.UK website or our funded childcare information pages.
+In some circumstances, some two year old children may be eligible for funded childcare if they are from a family on low income.
+For more information, please visit the step by step guide on the Government's 'Free education and childcare for 2-year-olds' webpage or our funded childcare information pages.

 Tax-free childcare